1982 invasion of the Falkland Islands: Amphibious landing at Yorke Bay

 As both sections headed off to find Trollope's men, Armour decided to have one more try at getting into Government House.
 Using fire and manoeuvre to cross a football pitch they then crawled along the hedgerow leading to the gardens where they experienced friendly fire.
 According to Armour: "I had a running battle with a bunch of Argentines in armored vehicles who were chasing me and my section back toward Stanley.
 When we eventually got to government house, we were taking fire from three directions: the Argentines who were attacking the house, both behind and in front, and our own guys, who were in the house and thought we were another Argentine snatch squad trying to get in.
 So that was a bit hairy.
 An Argentine was killed that day and a few more wounded."

 They eventually made it to safety via the kitchen door.
 Again according to Armour: "One Section pepper-potted down the road towards the wood where we knew Government House to be.
 Movement was slow as we had to crawl and monkey run until we reached the hospital.
 It was now broad daylight.
 From there the section fired and manoeuvred behind the nurses' home and across the football pitch until we reached a hedgegrow.
 I informed Marine Parker to call out, 'Royal Marines!' as we approached the house.
 We were eventually heard by Corporal Pares, who told us where the enemy were.
 The section, under cover from Corporal Pares, then dashed into the house where we were deployed upstairs by Major Noott."

 In the meantime, Corporal Stefan York and his section had been patiently manning their hiding place on the western end of Navy Point.
 As Argentine landing craft were reported approaching Stanley Harbour, Marine Rick Overall fired a Carl Gustav anti-tank round which the British, in an interview with military historian Martin Middlebrook, claimed to have penetrated the side of an Argentine Marine Landing Craft Vehicle Personnel, killing all on board.
-According to Lieutenant-Commander Hugo Jorge Santillán, an Amtrack Amphibious Recovery Vehicle around this time had entered Stanley Harbour after the capture of Government House, to carry out emergency repairs on the two amphibious armoured personnel carriers that had been damaged in the earlier gun-battle near the Ionospheric Research Station.Local fireman Neville Bennett kept a dairy of the Argentine occupation and would report seeing one amphibious personnel carrier in difficulty after losing one of its tracks, "Some of the APCs were to be seen moving down the other side of the harbour.
+According to Lieutenant-Commander Hugo Jorge Santillán, an Amtrack Amphibious Recovery Vehicle around this time had entered Stanley Harbour after the capture of Government House, to carry out emergency repairs on the two amphibious armoured personnel carriers that had been damaged in the earlier gun-battle near the Ionospheric Research Station.
+Local fireman Neville Bennett kept a diary of the Argentine occupation and would report seeing one amphibious personnel carrier in difficulty after losing one of its tracks, "Some of the APCs were to be seen moving down the other side of the harbour.
 One appeared to be in difficulty, I think it had shed a track.
 One of the helicopters goes over to look at it, all fixed and they move off again towards the naval fuel depot with its tanks and diesel and other stores."